f8dca/blog/content/blog/newblog.md

 date = "2020-01-03"
 description = "Moving to new digs." tags = ["markdown" , "Hugo", "Technology"]
 +++

 The old wordpress blog got dated, its maintenance became too much work, the performance was mediocre and there were way to many security problems with it.
+It lost its lustere and became a chore.

-Time to upgrade to something better.
+Time to upgrade to something better, leaner, more fun.

-When I was thinking about possible replcements it occured to me that I have a very large static web site already available to me courtesy of my email provider [Fastmail](https://fastmail.com)
+When I was thinking about possible replcements it occured to me that I have a very large static web site already available to me, courtesy of my email provider [Fastmail](https://fastmail.com)

 My other requirements were:
--  A static single binary for the generator for drop in deployment ( no python , java, javascypt , node etc)
+-  A static single binary for the generator for drop in deployment ( no python , no java, no javascypt , node etc)
 -  Fast site generation with live preview
 -  Deep git integration
 -  Easy deployment pipelines
+-  Plain text files based
 -  Markdown & Mermaid.js support
 -  Rich ecosystem with plenty of community to support it
 -  Open-Source